jarednthomas/RetroPie-Setup-Guide/README.md

 change existing console=tty? to `console=tty3`

-I forget what it was on before, I think tty1
+I forget what it was on before, I think tty1.

-`logo.nologo` removes the four raspberrys on boot
+`logo.nologo` removes the four raspberrys on boot.

-`vt.global_cursor_default=0` removes the blinking cursor on boot
+`vt.global_cursor_default=0` removes the blinking cursor on boot.

 ---